yzh119/amted/README.md

 550amtedclient SERVER_IP PORT
 ```

 where `SERVER_IP` refers to the server ipv4 address, and `PORT` must be equal to the port server uses.
-The client hangs until you type in a path file ended with a newline.
-If you type `EOF`, the client would terminate.
+Each client accepts a list of filenames as input, separated by newline, and ended with `EOF`, client would send download requests to the server one by one,
+all download tasks use the same connection.

 ### Test

-There are some python scripts under `tests/` folder.
+There are some python scripts under `tests/` directory.

 We can generate a list of random files on the server (e.g. `99.99.99.99`), then launch a server rooted at `tests/data`: